aboutcode-org/aboutcode-toolkit/SPECIFICATION.rst

 ABOUT file.
 The file content must be UTF-8-encoded text.
 This is in contrast with field values contained directly in an ABOUT file that must be US-ASCII- encoded text and allows to support non-ASCII text content.

-When an ABOUT file contains both a field name and a _file-suffixed field for the same field name, both fields must be treated as multiple occurrences of the same field name.
-This must be interpreted such that only the last occurrence is considered as the value for this field name.

 For example, the full license text for a component is often stored in a separate file named COPYING::